jhyang13/IBM-Full-Stack-Software-Developer-Professional-Certificate/README.md

 - Compose SQL queries to insert, select, update, and delete data in a database
 - Use Django ORM to build object-oriented databases
 - Integrate Bootstrap into your Django template and build interactive web pages

+### Add a New Assessment Feature to an Online Course App

+**URL of the Final Project:** https://jhyang13.github.io/e-plantShopping/

 ![屏幕截图 2024-08-26 164503](https://github.com/user-attachments/assets/a160eff9-3399-4a1c-aad7-87f71dc25eec)